mdsufz/gSpreadComp/README.md

 $ bash -i installation/install.sh

 # Follow the instructions on the screen:
-# Enter "y" if you want to install all modules, otherwise enter "n".
+# Enter "y" if you want to install all modules; otherwise, enter "n".
 # If you entered "n", enter "y" for each of the modules you would like to install individually.

 	The MuDoGeR's installation will begin..